Skip to main content

 1

-Anger is a normal, healthy emotion—the problem is destructive expression, not the feeling itself.
-Teach your child that anger is allowed: 'It's okay to feel angry.
-It's not okay to hit.'
-This distinction helps children stop shaming themselves for feeling, and start focusing on how they respond.
+Anger is a totally normal emotion—the problem is what happens with it, not the feeling itself.
+Make this crystal clear: ‘It’s okay to feel angry.
+It’s not okay to hit.’
+When kids know the feeling isn’t bad, they stop beating themselves up for having it and can focus on what to do instead.

 Try: ‘I can see you’re really angry right now.
 Let’s figure out what to do with that feeling.’